glennj/exercism.io/tcl/knapsack/README.md

 # Knapsack

+Welcome to Knapsack on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 In this exercise, let's try to solve a classic problem.

 Bob is a thief.
 After months of careful planning, he finally manages to